 Software that controls, tracks and monitors access to emergency blood products.
 Learn more

-Software that controls, verifies, and monitors emergency and crossmatched blood products in clinical areas.
+Software that controls, verifies and monitors emergency and crossmatched blood products in clinical areas.

 Software that quickly allocates the right blood product to the right patient where and when it's needed.

-Increase patient safety
+Enhance patient safety

-Improve clinical and blood bank staff efficiency
+Improve clinical and blood bank staff workflow